GenericMappingTools/gmt/doc_modern/rst/source/gmtcolors.rst

 .. only:: not man

-    gmtcolors - Explanation of color codes in GMT
+    Explanation of color codes in GMT

 Description
 -----------